-The actuarial assumptions used in the June 30, 2019, valuation were based on the results of an actuarial experience study for the period from July 1, 2012, through June 30, 2016, except the change in the discount rate, which was based on VRS Board action effective as of July 1, 2019.
+The actuarial assumptions used in the June 30, 2020, valuation were based on the results of an actuarial experience study for the period from July 1, 2016, through June 30, 2020, except the change in the discount rate, which was based on VRS Board action effective as of July 1, 2019.
 Changes to the actuarial assumptions as a result of the experience study and VRS Board action are as follows:

+Mortality Rates (Pre-retirement, post- retirement healthy, and disabled) Update to PUB2010 public sector mortality tables.
+For future mortality improvements, replace load with a modified Mortality Improvement Scale MP-2020

+Retirement Rates Increased rates at some younger ages, decreased at age 62, and changed final retirement age from 65 to 70

-Mortality Rates (Pre-retirement, post- Updated to a more current mortality table - RP-2014 retirement healthy, and disabled) projected to 2020 and reduced margin for future improvement in accordance with experience Retirement Rates Increased age 50 rates and lowered rates at older ages Withdrawal Rates Adjusted rates to better fit experience at each year age and service through 9 years of service Disability Rates Adjusted rates to better match experience Salary Scale No change Line of Duty Disability Decreased rate from 50% to 35% Discount Rate Decreased rate from 7.00% to 6.75%
+Withdrawal Rates Adjusted rates to better fit experience at each year age and service through 9 years of service

+Disability Rates No change

+Salary Scale No change

+Line of Duty Disability No change

+Discount Rate No change